Articles and Guides.

 Double demerits: NT

-What if you’re caught offending interstate?
+What if I’m caught committing a driving offence interstate?

 If you’re travelling interstate and you’re unsure, check the rules with your local state or territory government.
+You should also be able to check your demerit points status on your relevant state or territory government website – for instance, Service NSW in New South Wales and VicRoads in Victoria.16, 17

 What offences attract double demerit points?